ModECI/MDFTests/ONNX/onnx-mdf/README.md

         return c, d
 ```

-The ONNX IR representation of this model is shown below:
+The ONNX IR representation of this model is shown below.
+The small computation sub-graphs
+contained in the if and else body attributes are not shown.
+These are either a simple multiplication and addition or
+an identity.

 ![ABCD ONNX IR](examples/abcd/abcd_ir.svg)